uofajillian/edx-documentation/en_us/xblock/source/quick_start/setup_sdk.rst

-.. _Set up the XBlock SDK:
+.. _Set Up the XBlock Software Development Kit:

 ###########################################
-Set up the XBlock Software Development Kit
+Set Up the XBlock Software Development Kit
 ###########################################

-Before continuing, ensure you have reviewed the :ref:`XBlock development requirements <XBlock Development Requirements>`.
+Before you continue, make sure that you're familiar with the subjects in the :ref:`Install XBlock Prerequisites` section.

-The first step in building your XBlock is to set up the `XBlock SDK`_ in a virtual environment.
+When you have installed all prerequisities, you are ready to set up the `XBlock SDK`_ in a virtual environment.
+To do this, complete the following steps.

-Complete the following tasks:

-#. `Create and Activate the Virtual Environment`_.
-#. `Clone XBlock Software Development Kit`_
+.. contents:: Section Contents:
+ :local:
+ :depth: 1

 ********************************************
 Create and Activate the Virtual Environment
 ********************************************

-The first step is to create the virtual environment in which you will develop your XBlock.
+The first step is to create the virtual environment where you will develop your XBlock.
 You complete these steps in the command prompt.

 #.
 Go to the directory where you will develop your XBlock.

 #.
-In the command prompt, create the virtual environment.
+At the command prompt, run the following command to create the virtual
+   environment.

    .. code-block:: bash

       virtualenv my_xblock_development

 #.
 When the virtual environment is created, go to the ``my_xblock_development``
-   directory in the command prompt.
+   directory at the command prompt, and then run the following command.

    .. code-block:: bash

       cd my_xblock_development

 #.
+At the command prompt in the ``my_xblock_development`` directory, run the
-Activate the virtual environment.
+   following command to activate the virtual environment.

    .. code-block:: bash

       source bin/activate

-   When the virtual environment is activated, the command prompt changes to show the name of the virtual directory in parentheses.
+   When the virtual environment is activated, the command prompt shows the name of the virtual directory in parentheses.

    .. code-block:: bash